-Up to 20 percent additional capacity will be required within the next three years.
-This can be delivered through better crowd management and some relatively unobtrusive infrastructure work to improve passenger flow around the platform, at a cost of £5 - £10 million.
+Up to 30 percent additional capacity will be required within the next three years.
+This can be delivered through better crowd management and some relatively unobtrusive infrastructure work to improve passenger flow around the platform, at a cost of $\pounds 5 - \pounds 10$ million.

-Short- to medium-term
+Short to medium term, and long term

-By around 2015 another 15 percent additional capacity will be required (35 percent more than currently).
-This can be delivered through some relatively disruptive infrastructure work on the platform, at a cost of £10 - £15 million.
+By around 2015 another 10 - 20 percent additional capacity will be required (40 - 50percent more than currently).
+This can be delivered through some more relatively disruptive infrastructure work on the platform, at a cost of £10 - £15 million.